 Though it will grow fine as a free-standing tree, the white frangipani can be pruned to your specifications to fit into enclosed areas.
 In general, it is fairly tolerant of pruning.

 Plumeria alba is susceptible to frangipani caterpillars, which give it the common nickname caterpillar tree.
-White scale insects, whiteflies, and mealybugs also can plague the tree: a good insecticide will take care of them.
+White scale insects, whiteflies, and mealybugs also can plague the tree: a good insecticide or organic methods will take care of them.
 In general, though, this tree has no major issues with insects.

 Rust can be a problem, so watch for any signs.
-If kept in an overly moist soil, the white frangipani can undergo root rot – watch for wilting leaves or unhealthy-looking brown spots.
+If kept in overly moist soil, the white frangipani can undergo root rot—watch for wilting leaves or unhealthy-looking brown spots.